2024

 8. How Would You Manage the Work of an HR BP – Everything From the Strategic to the Tactical Side of Things?

-This question is there so you can summarize what you’ve mentioned throughout the interview in one single answer.
-That’s because you’ll talk about the HR BP role, duties, your process, resources, and your overall career.
+This question is there so you can summarize what you’ve mentioned throughout the interview in one answer.
+You’ll talk about the HR BP role, duties, process, resources, and overall career.

-The best way to answer this question is by talking about a structured approach to work prioritization.
-That means setting up deadlines, following up, and managing time with the management team.
+The best way to answer this question is to discuss a structured approach to work prioritization.
+That means setting deadlines, following up, and managing time with the management team.

-After that, you should talk about your creative method and how you use it to manage resources.
-Try to mention various resources like HR software, project management tools, and more.
+After that, you should discuss your creative method and how you use it to manage resources.
+Try to mention various resources, such as HR software, project management tools, and more.

 Also, try to list down the differences between working reactively and proactively.
 In the end, talk about the importance of feedback on both ends.